 Only a limited number of members of the GEA Compliance, Internal Audit and Human Resources departments are able to access reports within their areas of competence.
 Reports received are dealt with in the strictest confidence to protect the informant and the accused.
 If the informant wishes, reports may be submitted anonymously to the extent that this is permitted in their country.

 GEA attaches great importance to the protection of informants from any negative consequences that may occur as a result of their report.
+To ensure the protection of Whistleblowers, GEA has implemented procedures on the protection of the employment status as well as protection of whistleblowers from harassment in the workplace.
 As false accusations can have serious consequences for those affected, informants are encouraged to use Whistleblower System responsibly.
 Knowingly submitting a false report or other abuses of the system may result in penalties under labour or criminal law.

 Further information and access to the GEA Whistleblower System can be found here (Link directs to an external page and will open in a new tab or window).
 The GEA Whistleblower Hotline is available from Monday to Friday from 9 a.m. to 6 p.m.
 (CET) at +49 30 235987050.
 Information on data protection can be found here.